RayBB/tiktok-slackbot/README.md

 2. Create a Slackbot (follow instructions in src/slackbot.js) and put the credentials in the `.env` file.
 3. Run `npm start`
 4. Add your server address to the **Event Subscriptions** page in Slack. ex: `https://example.com/slack/events`
-    * Your bot must be running before you an add the URL
+    * Your bot must be running before you can add the URL
     * You can use ngrok for local testing
     * See [Bolt docs](https://api.slack.com/tutorials/hello-world-bolt) for help setting up a Slackbot.
 5. Add the Slackbot to any channel you want it to respond in.